jlbradley1844/jlbradley1844.github.io/_posts/2017-05-19-the-real-reason-creeds-and-politics-don't-mix.md

 of lining themselves up with a partisan program.

 As a believer, it is a bit nowadays difficult to write without seeming to be political anyway.
-This is a hazard of our present movement.
+This is a hazard of our present moment.
 If there is a large giant bird-eating spider in the room, my actions are going to betray the fact there is giant bird-eating spider in the room, even if someone would rather I ignore it, or worse yet, pretend